 At first, I fell for this type of thinking, just like everyone else.
 I went with the slightly higher rate at Emigrant Direct.
 And then couldn’t get my account verified for months!
 The tiny amount of extra interest I would have earned was wiped out.

 If you look at the number of high yield savings accounts I have now, you’d think I was still a rate-chaser.
-I mean, I’ve got accounts at Emigrant Direct, ING Direct (high-yield checking and four savings sub-accounts), E*TRADE Bank, Citibank, and even a SmartyPig account.
+I mean, I’ve got accounts at Emigrant Direct, ING Direct (now called Capital One 360), E*TRADE Bank, Citibank, and even a SmartyPig account.

 I can’t recommend that you be a bonus chaser like me.
 First of all, it’s much harder to do these days.
 Secondly, it results in a lot of open accounts.
 This can be a security risk if you don’t carefully monitor them all.
 I use Yodlee and Mint to monitor all of my accounts and make sure there’s no fraudulent activity.
 There’s other software and web sites you could use, too.
 No matter what, you’ve got to have a system for tracking your open accounts.